dizzyup/hyper-hypest/README.md

 2. Add `hyper-hypest` to the `plugins` array

 ## Configuration
-There are two options that can be passed as optional configuration to change the theme.
+There are a few options that can be passed as optional configuration to modify the theme.
 To pass the options you can add a `hypest` object to the `config` in `~/.hyper.js`.

-**Note:** you may need to restart Hyper when switching between themes.
+**Note:** you may need to restart Hyper when setting the `darkmode` and `vibrancy` properties.

 ### Dark Mode
 Set `darkmode` to `true` to use the dark version of the theme.